 Written by: A O’Neill, Licensed Pest Management Professional

-The American cockroach (Periplaneta americana) is a peridomestic pest and is the largest of the common household roaches that cause infestations.
+The American cockroach (Periplaneta americana) is a peridomestic pest and it is the largest of the common household roaches that cause infestations.
 It’s also known as a ‘water bug’ or ‘palmetto bug’.

 Although not native to North America, this species is also found in other countries, such as Canada, the United Kingdom, Europe, and Australia, in addition to the United States.